Unicorns of Balinor

-Unicorns of Balinor is a series by Mary Stanton for young readers.
-It was originally published from 1999 to 2000.
-It follows the adventures of Princess Arianna of Balinor and her unicorn, Sunchaser as they restore the Royal Scepter and rally the kingdom to defeat an evil entity known as Entia the Shifter.
+Unicorns of Balinor is a series of novels by Mary Stanton for young readers.
+Originally published from 1999 to 2000, the stories follow the adventures of Princess Arianna of Balinor and her unicorn, Sunchaser as they restore the Royal Scepter and rally the kingdom to defeat an evil entity known as Entia the Shifter.

 Books

 The Road to Balinor

 Ari Langley is a thirteen-year-old girl recovering in the hospital and suffers from memory loss after a mysterious accident that has left her legs severely scarred.
 Her only prominent and familiar memory is a strong connection to a Chase, one of the horses at the Glacier River Farm where Ari lives with her foster parents, Ann and Frank.
 However, Ann and Frank realize they cannot afford Ari's medical bills and decide to lease Chase for riding lessons to the obnoxious and spoiled Lori Carmichael.
 Heartbroken to see her horse being treated badly, Ari runs away with Chase and her faithful collie, Lincoln.
 They do not get far before the group, along with Lori, fall through the mysterious Gap, a pathway between worlds.